-During my time as Product Design Manager for Golfshot, we partnered with popular golf instruction company Revolution Golf to create a video library and spin-off app, Golfplan.
-My team and I wanted to pursue this opportunity and build a new product that helped players learn golf remotely.
+As Product Design Manager for Golfshot, I partnered with Revolution Golf to create Golfplan, a video library and app helping players learn golf remotely.

-With consensus over goals, conducting market anaylsis, and forming a hyphothesis, I met with golfers and did research to refine our persona and define current problems.
-I then prototyped mobile and Apple TV apps, did usability testing, iterated, got partnership approval, and released Golfplan for continual improvement.
+After defining goals and analyzing the market, I researched user needs to refine our persona.
+I prototyped mobile and Apple TV apps, conducted usability testing, iterated, and released Golfplan for continual improvement.

-User: Design and develop a video instruction app that compliments a golfer's style and improves various aspects of their game.
+User: Develop a video instruction app that complements a golfer's style and improves their game.

-Business: Grow product adoption and generate high monthly viewership.
+Business: Grow adoption and generate high monthly viewership.

 8 Months, February – October 2016